 Grants & Funding

 Before applying, all prospective grantees are strongly encouraged to visit Grants 101, a step-by-step tutorial on the complete grant process.
 This tutorial is made available from the Office of Justice Programs (OJP), U.S. Department of Justice (DOJ).
-OVC is one of the seven components within OJP.
+OVC is one of the six components within OJP.

 The tutorial provides: